 - Comments: As mentioned, this is a continuation from the anime, though the author incorporates bits and bobs from the novel and manga canon as well to keep us on our toes.
 Epic, breathtaking, sweepingly romantic and yet far more grounded in reality than the escapism of the series.
 Nine shows us that it's not just a matter of earning your happy ending, because real life doesn't work that way, especially for those society might deem as Different.
 Currently on a bit of a hiatus, but the author will be getting back to it soon.
 (Or I will pester him, and he knows it.)

-I second the recommend.
+- I second the recommend.
 Very gripping and dramatic story.
 Shane. :)

-Red Bows In Her Hair
+Red Bows In Her Hair by Suzume CA

-- Recommended by Shanejayell
+- Recommended by: Shanejayell

 - Synopsis: In their continuing search for Hatsumi, Hazuki and Lilith find themselves on Astraea Hill, where Hazuki meets an unexpected confidante in Chikaru Minamoto, a young lady with very familiar red bows in her hair.
-Yamibou/Strawberry Panic crossover.